NCAA Season 84 basketball tournaments: Fourth seed playoff

+The winner faces San Beda wins the twice-to-win disadvantage, while the loser is eliminated.

 Bracket

 Semifinals

 San Beda and JRU have the twice-to-beat advantage.
 They only have to win once, while their opponents, twice, to progress.

-San Beda vs. Mapua
+(1) San Beda vs. (4) Mapua

 San Beda and Mapua exchange leads until late in the 4th quarter in which Mapua led 51-38 when San Beda had a 13-2 run until the last 12.5 seconds.
 Ian Mazo turned the ball over for Mapua which led to San Beda taking a last crack at the basket; after the time out, Pong Escobal missed a hurried three-pointer and Mapua extended the series to a deciding second game.

-Mapua would run out of gas in the second game as San Beda coach Franklie Lim observed that they were tired after an extended playoff run; although they gave the Red Lions a fight, a shot by Ogie Menor in the final 1:10 put the game out of reach for the Red Lions to clinch their finals berth.
+Mapua would run out of gas in the second game as San Beda coach Frankie Lim observed that they were tired after an extended playoff run; although they gave the Red Lions a fight, a shot by Ogie Menor in the final 1:10 put the game out of reach for the Red Lions to clinch their finals berth.